 - Diabetes (Dr. Katakam)

-By the end of the course you will have participated in the presentation of TWO (2) papers.
+By the end of the course you will have participated in the presentation of ONE paper.

 III.
 COURSE OBJECTIVES

 The three primary objectives of the course are to: